21 days ago - technology-and-innovation

 • Network activity

-The on-chain data shows a network with more movement in operations, although almost no changes in the number of active addresses.
+The on-chain data shows a network with more movement in operations, although almost unchanged in the number of active addresses.
 The number of transactions grew from 300,000 to 483,000 (+60%), while active wallets slightly decreased by 3%.

-Conclusion: The use of Bitcoin's blockchain remains solid, with a higher volume of transactions despite the slight decrease in the number of active addresses.
+Conclusion: The use of Bitcoin's blockchain remains solid, with a higher transaction volume despite the slight decline in the number of active addresses.

 Purple line = number of transactions made on the BTC blockchain: